 Understanding the factors that influence population abundance requires knowledge of how events are linked throughout the migratory cycle.
 The primary obstacle, thus far, has been the inability to track individuals over large geographic distances.
 Part of the research in the Norris lab has been devoted to developing intrinsic markers, such as stable isotopes and trace elements, identifying and understanding the mechanisms behind sources of variance in isotopes and trace elements, and developing statistical tools to assign individuals to specific locations.
 The development of such markers has provided us with the ability to develop a species-specific isotopic basemap of North America that includes strontium isotopes, a trace element basemap for a migratory shorebird, and a range-wide connectivity map for a migratory songbird.

 Taylor, PD, Crewe, TL, Mackenzie, SA, Lepage, D, Crysler, Z, Guglielmo, CG, Hamilton, DJ, Holberton, RL, Loring, PH, Norris, DR, Paquet, J, Ronconi, RA, Smetzer, J, Welch, L & Woodworth, BK.
+2017.
 The Motus Wildlife Tracking System: A collaborative research network to enhance the understanding of wildlife movement.
-In press: Avian Conservation & Ecology
+Avian Conservation & Ecology 12(1):8

 Bairlein, F, Norris, DR, Voight, C, Dunn, EH & Hussell, DJT.
 2016.
 Using stable-hydrogen isotopes to reveal immigration in an Arctic-breeding songbird population.
 Movement Ecology 4:16.